The village, with a population of around 420, lies in the Evenlode valley on the S. bank of the river.

 There is a lovely easy circular walk of 2 1/2 miles through Ascott d’Oyley to the river, crossing by a footbridge, returning along the N. bank to the road (subject to Foot and Mouth restrictions) and back across the river to the village green.

-The village has a good pub(1), the Swan, which offers a warm welcome to families, has an attractive garden and serves food all day.
+The village has a good pub, The Swan Inn Hotel, which offers a warm welcome to families, has an attractive garden and serves food all day.

 The village also has a number of Bed & Breakfasts, which provide an excellent base for touring the Cotswolds and the Oxford area.

 The main Worcester to London railway line runs past the village and trains stop once in each direction on weekdays and four times on Saturday.
 There is a regular bus service to Charlbury town and railway station (regular stopping service) and less frequent buses to Witney, Chipping Norton and Moreton-in-Marsh.

 See ‘A potted history and things you might like to know’ for a detailed history of Ascott-under-Wychwood.